CThu1u-Cyber/CThu1u-Cyber.github.io/_posts/2025-12-19-staged_hsm.md

       Last Checkin: Fri Dec 19 19:28:45 EST 2025 (1m6s ago)
 ```

-We can also verify what privileges we currently have as well:
+We can also identify privileges using the `getprivs` command:

 ```bash
 sliver (MIDDLE-CLASS_LEATHER) > getprivs